 Taxi – Private Car with Driver – 4WD

 A regular fare is about $60 USD for under 1 hour on the island, so the cost of hiring the 4WD was great n comparison.
-We organised it for the whole month, and got a great deal.
+We organized it for the whole month and got a great deal.

 I loved the freedom of coming and going wherever we wanted and whenever we wanted and it was definitely great value for money.

 I felt really safe and even had to drive at night once when my son needed to go to the medical clinic for emergency treatment.

 Zancars was the most affordable vehicle hire I personally found on the island of Zanzibar.
 A way better deal, and top service.